mcsammon/mcsammon.github.io/research.md

 empirical evidence consistent with increased ETF ownership of stocks leading to less informative prices and decreased learning.

+# Firm Customer Bases: Churn and Networks (Updated 5/2020)

+Joint with Scott Baker and Brian Baugh

+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3605582" title="b1">SSRN Link</a>

+**Abstract:**  Using consumer transaction data, this paper demonstrates that it is possible to construct accurate pictures of firm revenue, growth, geographic dispersion, and customer base characteristics.
+We develop two new measures which characterize firms’ customer bases: the rate of churn in a firm’s customer base and a metric of the pairwise similarity between firms’ customer bases.
+We show that these measures provide important insights into the behavior of both real firm decisions and firm asset prices.
+Rates of customer churn affect the level and volatility of firm-level investment, markups, and profits.
+Churn also affects how quickly firms respond to shocks in the value of their growth options (i.e. Tobin’s Q).
+Moreover, high churn firms tended to face steeper declines in consumer spending during the recent COVID-19 outbreak.
+Similarity between firms’ customer bases highlights one under-explored type of predictability among stock returns – we demonstrate that significant alpha can be generated using a trading strategy that exploits our index of customer base similarity across firms.

 # Trade policy uncertainty and stock returns (Updated 4/2020)

 Joint with Marcelo Bianconi and Federico Esposito